fengyuanchen/cropperjs/README.md

 > Just double-click your mouse to enter move mode.

-How to fix aspect ratio in free ratio mode?
+How to fix the aspect ratio in free ratio mode?

 > Just hold the `Shift` key when you resize the crop box.